 A natural, long-lasting solution to preserving Europe's cultural treasures

-The project’s three products cover consolidative materials for carbonate substrates and silicate substrates and a photocatalytic suspension (which absorbs light) for application on cultural heritage objects such as brick, render, mortar and stone.
+The project's three products cover consolidative materials for carbonate substrates and silicate substrates and a photocatalytic suspension (which absorbs light) for application on cultural heritage objects such as brick, render, mortar and stone.
 These products have already been used on restoration projects in Serbia, Slovenia and Croatia.
+Recent tests on concrete also suggest that the materials could have applications in modern construction.